bdmendes/bdmendes.github.io/content/slides/2025/2025-09-12-so-practical-work.md

   - You can install it in a VM (e.g., VirtualBox) or dual-boot it
   - I recommend Ubuntu or Fedora
 - A Mac is fine, but you might want to use *bash* instead of *zsh*
-  - macOS is UNIX but not fully POSIX-compliant, so some things might be slightly different
+  - macOS is also UNIX but so some things might be slightly different
   - For example, system utilities are not GNU versions and might have different flags
 - Windows will **not** work for this course